sugarlabs/musicblocks/guide/README.md

 1. **G♯ Major Scale**
    - Notes: G♯, A♯, B♯, C♯, D♯, E♯, F𝄪
-   - F𝄪 is used instead of G to keep the pattern of moving from one note to the next closest note in the scale.
+   - F𝄪 is used instead of G to keep the pattern of moving step by step through the musical alphabet (A to G).

 2. **D♯ Major Scale**
    - Notes: D♯, E♯, F𝄪, G♯, A♯, B♯, C𝄪
-   - F𝄪 and C𝄪 sound the same as G and D, respectively, but are written differently to maintain the scale's logical structure.
+   - C𝄪 is written instead of D so that the note names follow the correct sequence and each letter is used only once.

 3. **F♭ Major Scale**
    - Notes: F♭, G♭, A♭, B𝄫, C♭, D♭, E♭
-   - B𝄫 helps maintain the correct distances between notes in the scale.
+   - B𝄫 is used instead of A to preserve the proper spacing between scale steps.

 4. **Béla Bartók’s Mikrokosmos No. 136 – "Whole-tone Scale"**
-   - This piece uses double-flats to maintain theoretical clarity in whole-tone passages.
+   - This piece uses double-flats to keep the note names in the right order, even if some notes sound the same as others.
    - Reference: [Mikrokosmos on Wikipedia](https://en.wikipedia.org/wiki/Mikrokosmos_(Bart%C3%B3k))

 #### <a name="ADJUST-TRANSPOSITION">3.2.3 Adjusting Transposition</a>